sebw/blog.wains.be/content/posts/2020/2020-10-05-libvirt-trunk-vlan-VM.md

     exit
 ```

-The native VLAN is my home network, so anything coming from my NAS or from a VM using the macvtap device should fall within the home VLAN.
+The native VLAN is my home network, so any traffic coming from my NAS or from a VM using the macvtap `enp8s0` device should fall within the home VLAN.

-We need to configure VLAN aware bridges for other VLANs.
+We need to configure the host with VLAN aware bridges for other VLANs.

 ## Configure the bridge for the guest VLAN